yonkov/nasio/README.md

 ## Full-width Layout (No Sidebar)

-The theme does not support full-width layout out of the box, but you can easily achieve this with just a bit of css code.
-Place the following css in appearance > customize > additional css:

-    .main-content {
-        max-width: 100% !important;
-        flex: 100% !important;
-    }

-    .blog-entries .blog-entry img {
-        width: 100% !important;
-    }

-    @media (min-width:1200px) {
-        .container {
-        max-width:940px !important
-        }
-    }

-    .sidebar {
-        display: none;
-    }
+Since version 1.04, the the theme support full-width layout out of the box.
+You just need to go to Appearance > Customize > Page Layout and click on the "full-width" radio box and the right sidebar will be hidden.

 This code wil remove the right sidebar and center the theme content.